Fiserv/exchange/docs/getting-started/funding.md

 titles: Split instructional funding, JSON instructional funding example -->

-The Instructional funding request will be constructed based on how the PayFac wants to fund the merchants instructional hold, and define splti amounts sent to non-processing merchants.
+The Instructional funding request will be constructed based on how the PayFac wants to fund the merchants instructional hold, and define split amounts sent to non-processing merchants.
 If sending funding instructions daily, this request will be sent every day during the instructional funding window.
 The [Trade account info](?path=docs/getting-started/account-operations.md) and [transaction operations](?path=docs/getting-started/transactions.md) can be used to summarise the transactions and support calculating the fee amount to taken and to define the split.

 ---

 <!-- type: tab -->

-JSON format for `/funding/instruction` , where `REVENUE_ACCOUNT` defines the merchant revenue recieved from Instructional hold and `FEE_ACCOUNT` defines the PayFac fee taken and `SPLIT_ACCOUNT` is used to define the split amounts send to third parties.
-The `"split_details"` can direct funds to multiple third parties on the system, where the mid used `merchant_id` will be the `internal_mid` of the entity on the system.
+JSON format for `/funding/instruction` , where `REVENUE_ACCOUNT` defines the merchant revenue recieved from Instructional hold and `FEE_ACCOUNT` defines the PayFac fee taken and `SPLIT_ACCOUNT` is used to define the split amounts sent to third parties.
+The `"split_details"` block can direct funds to multiple third parties on the system, where the mid used `merchant_id` will be the `internal_mid` of the third party on the system.

 Supported accounts added to this request include:
 - REVENUE_ACCOUNT